-Existing fertilizer metering units are not capable of efficient metering and placement of fertilizers required quantity and application rate once fixed are not uniform and consistent throughout the field because of skidding of ground drive wheel and inefficient metering mechanisms.
-The present practice of over fertilizer and subsequent thinning leads to higher cost of production.
-New approach based on requirement the electronic metering mechanism.
-It was decided to develop an electronic controlled DC motor driven cup type metering device to be used in planters for accurate placement of seed.
+Existing fertilizer metering units are not capable of efficient metering and placement of fertilizers at the required application rate.
+Once fixed, those units do not provide uniformity and consistency in fertilizer delivery throughout the field because of ground drive wheel skidding and inefficient metering mechanisms.
+The present practice of over fertilizing and subsequent need for thinning, leads to higher cost of production.
+The new approach is based on implamentation of an electronic metering mechanism.
+It was decided to develop an electronically controlled DC motor driven cup-type metering device to be used in planters for accurate placement of seed.
 This would also eliminate the mechanical power transmission system commonly used to drive the seed metering device from the lug wheel, thus, making the drills/planters simpler.

 2. MATERIALS AND METHODS

 Tractor battery operated fertilizer applicator was developed at the Department of Agricultural Engineering, Regional Agricultural Research Station Tirupati.
-The major component of the developed machine includes main frame, fertilizer hopper, edge cell type metering unit, two out lets for fertilizer conveying to the plant, DC Motor, DC Voltage regulator, connected lines with clips and tractor battery.
+The major component of the developed machine includes main frame, fertilizer hopper, edge cell type metering unit, two fertilizer conveying outlets, DC Motor, DC Voltage regulator, connected lines with clips and tractor battery.

 2.1 Fertilizer Hopper

-In this experiment, existing seed cum fertilizer drill modified single fertilizer hopper with 2 delivery tubes it can deliver the two adjacent side of the plant.
-The vertical edge cell type metering mechanisms were located on a meter drive shaft.
+In this experiment, existing seed cum fertilizer drill with modified single fertilizer hopper with 2 delivery tubes can deliver fertilizer to the two adjacent sides of the plant.
+The vertical edge cell-type metering mechanisms were located on a meter drive shaft.
 The drill row spacing was 10 cm.
-The power for the seed meter drive shaft was provided by drive from the DC motor.
+The power for the seed meter drive shaft was provided by the drive from the DC motor.

 2.2 DC Motor

 A 12 V, 200 rpm geared DC motor was used to operate the fertilizer metering shaft.
 The DC motor was mounted on the frame.
 The wired connection accomplished from tractor battery through the DC Voltage regulator.
-Below table show specifications of the dc motor
+The table below shows specifications of the DC motor.

 (Singh et al, 2020).
-Table 1 show specifications of the DC motor.
+Table 1 shows specifications of the DC motor.

 Fig. 1.
 DC Motor for rotating the fertilizer metering shaft